Caf broke beIN contract after being owed '$98m'

 Last updated on .From the section Sport Africa

-The Confederation of African Football (Caf) broke its contract with beIN Sports as it is owed nearly $100m by the Qatari media group, a source has told the BBC.
+The Confederation of African Football (Caf) broke its contract with beIN Sports because it is owed nearly $100m (£80m) by the Qatari media group, a source has told the BBC.

-While beIN has stated it will "take all necessary legal steps to challenge and overturn" the cancellation, Caf has accused the former of breaching its contract and instructed its lawyers to recover the outstanding payments.
+While beIN has stated it will "take all necessary legal steps to challenge and overturn" the cancellation, Caf has accused the broadcaster of breaching its contract and instructed its lawyers to recover the outstanding payments.

 "BeIN owes Caf $98 million and they have refused to pay for nearly two years," a source close to the matter told BBC Sport Africa.

-"The last time beIN paid Caf was in February 2022 and that was only after Caf threatened to remove beIN's rights to broadcast the final stages of the Africa Cup of Nations."
+"The last time beIN paid Caf was in February 2022 and that was only after Caf threatened to remove beIN's rights to broadcast the final stages of the Africa Cup of Nations (Afcon)."

-Shortly after the Nations Cup (Afcon) ended that month, Caf and beIN met to resume talks regarding the latter's concerns about how the rights it purchased had been affected by the coronavirus pandemic.
+Shortly after the Nations Cup ended that month, Caf and beIN met to resume talks regarding the latter's concerns about how the rights it purchased had been affected by the coronavirus pandemic.

 BeIN has been keen to reduce the total sum of its contract given the Covid-enforced cancellation of two events - the 2020 Women's Africa Cup of Nations and the 2021 Under-17 Nations Cup - it had previously agreed to pay for.

-While the Qatari media group is also insisting upon a further reduction to the original deal given what it calls "Covid's wider disruption" to the African football calendar, Caf believes the various tournaments postponed by the pandemic were beyond their control.
+While the Qatari media group is also insisting upon a further reduction to the original deal, given what it calls "Covid's wider disruption" to the African football calendar, Caf believes the various tournaments postponed by the pandemic were beyond their control.

-Given the cancellations, Caf did agree to reduce the total sum - by no more than $2m - but this failed to prompt beIN into fulfilling its payments since, the source explained, who added that the "door is open" for talks.
+Given the cancellations, Caf did reduce the total sum - by no more than $2m - but this failed to prompt beIN to fulfil its payments, the source explained before adding that the "door is open" for talks.

-One area the African body may highlight while trying to address its contractual disputes with beIN Sports is the Nations Cup's expansion since the deal came into force six years ago.
+One area African football's governing body may highlight in the dispute is Afcon's expansion since the deal came into force six years ago.

-With the competition expanding from 16 teams to 24 from 2019 onwards, an extra 20 games have been added to the finals - meaning an additional 40 matches over the last two tournaments - but Caf has not asked its broadcast partners for any further funds despite the expansion.
+With the competition growing from 16 teams to 24 from 2019 onwards, an extra 20 games have been added to the finals - meaning an additional 40 matches over the last two tournaments, yet Caf has not asked its broadcast partners for any further payments.

-Despite the parties' ongoing dispute and Caf's 1 September letter cancelling the deal, beIN was able to broadcast last week's final qualifiers for January's Africa Cup of Nations after being provided with the television feed by Caf in a move that appeared to show the door is indeed "open" for future negotiations.
+Despite the ongoing disagreement, and Caf's 1 September letter cancelling the deal, beIN was able to broadcast last week's final qualifiers for January's Afcon after being provided with the television feed by Caf in a move that appeared to show the door is indeed "open" for future negotiations.

-Caf's communications director Lux September refused to be drawn on the claims above when asked for comment.
+Caf's communications director Lux September refused to be drawn on the above when asked for comment.

 - 2020 Women's Africa Cup of Nations cancelled